-- 1. Select an object on your stage which you want to format with fill and stroke settings from another shape (make sure you don't still have the Ink Bottle tool selected you may need to click on the Select tool first). - 2.
-Make sure that both the fill and stroke of the object are selected (remember you can doubleclick with the selection tool to select both the fill and stroke)
+1. Select an object on your stage which you want to format with fill and stroke settings from another shape (make sure you don't still have the Ink Bottle tool selected - you may need to click on the Select tool first).

+2. Make sure that both the fill and stroke of the object are selected (remember you can double-click with the selection tool to select both the fill and stroke)

 - 3. Click on the Eyedropper tool. - 4.
 Move your mouse over the middle (fill area) of the object that you want to copy the fill settings from.
 Your mouse pointer will change to show a small paint brush next to it - 5.
-Click to copy the fill settings from this object.
-Your mouse will change to the paint bucket tool. - 6.
-Click on another shape that you want to copy the select fill to.
+Click to copy the fill settings from this object, to the object you have selected.

-You can copy the same fill settings to additional objects if you want to.
+Your mouse pointer will now change to the Paint Bucket tool so that you can copy the same fill settings to additional objects if you want to.

-- 7. Click on the Eyedropper tool again. - 8.
+- 6. Select the original shape.
+This time we will copy stroke settings from another object. - 7.
+Click on the Eyedropper tool again. - 8.
 Move your mouse over the edge (stroke) of another shape that you want to copy stroke settings from.
 Your mouse will change to show a small pencil next to it. - 9.
-Your mouse will change to the ink bottle tool - 10.
-Click on another shape to copy the selected stroke settings to that shape.
+Click to copy the stroke settings from this shape to your original shape. - 10.
+Your mouse pointer will change to the Ink Bottle tool in case you want to copy the stroke settings to additional objects.